 * While the rules for powerful writing are roughly the same here as they are in an analytical essay, one key difference is that you are allowed, encouraged even, to use first-person pronouns.
 Don’t overdo it, but it’s acceptable.

 * Pay attention to the writing prompt – it might tell you exactly who your audience is, and you will want to adjust your response accordingly.
-If the prompt asks you to write a letter to a U.S. Senator asking for a change, that will sound different than a prompt that asks you to give a speech in from of an auditorium full of excited students.
+If the prompt asks you to write a letter to a U.S. Senator asking for a change, that will sound different than a prompt that asks you to give a speech in front of an auditorium full of excited students.

 * Your job is to persuade the reader to your side of the argument.
 Use a variety of persuasive techniques: Logos (fact-driven), Pathos (emotion-driven) and Ethos (expert source).
 You do not need to handle these one at a time – in fact, moving among these three techniques can give your argument momentum.